district0x/district-ui-graphql/README.md

 that trigger refetching of the query.
 * `:refetch-id`: ID of refetch listener, so later it can be stopped.
 If not provided, it'll be calculated automatically for you.
 * `:disable-fetch?`: Pass true if you want to disable remote fetching of this query, and just query re-frame db client-side.
 * `:id`: ID of subscription.
 See Infinite Scroll section.
+* `:consider-preprocessing-as-loading?`: Will be returning `:graphql/loading? true` also for preprocessing phase of query.
+Default: true

 #### <a name="entities-sub">`::entities [& type]`
 Returns all recognised entities extracted from graph responses.
 Pass type if you want to get entities only for